2022 North Carolina Tar Heels football team: Coaching changes

-Tar Heel football alumnus and NFL safety Da'Norris Searcy returned to the program in the spring, joining the staff as the Director of Football Student Athlete Development.
+Tar Heel football alumnus and NFL safety Da'Norris Searcy returned to the program in the spring, joining the staff as the director of football student athlete development.

+Prior to fall camp getting started, Frank Wilson was added to the staff as senior special teams analyst.

 Departures

-NFL Draft
+NFL draft

 The following Tar Heels were selected in the 2022 NFL Draft.
 The Tar Heels' four 2022 selections tied for the most draft picks in the ACC.

 Undrafted free agent signings

 The following players went unselected in the 2022 NFL Draft, and signed UDFA rookie contracts with NFL teams.